BanisharifM/GNN_4_IO/README.md

 ## Acknowledgements

 This project was developed as part of the Google Summer of Code (GSoC) 2024.
 Special thanks to the mentors and the open-source community for their support and guidance throughout the project.

+This project was developed as part of the Google Summer of Code (GSoC) 2024.
+Special thanks to the mentors [Bin Dong](https://github.com/BinDong314) and [Suren Byna](https://github.com/sbyna) and the open-source community for their support and guidance throughout the project.